-“It’s a lost art, some of the ways people used to play,” Jacob Bowen says of old-time fiddle styles.
-Jacob has spent more than two decades studying the fiddle traditions of Southwest Virginia and Northwest North Carolina.
-He competes at fiddlers’ conventions around the region, and plays in a band with his mother and father, the Zephyr Lightning Bolts.
+“It’s a lost art, some of the ways people used to play,” Jacob Bowen said of old-time fiddle styles.
+Jacob spent more than two decades studying the fiddle traditions of Southwest Virginia and Northwest North Carolina.
+He competed at fiddlers’ conventions around the region, and played in a band with his mother and father, the Zephyr Lightning Bolts.

 Jacob grew up in the Zephyr community of Surry County.
-His parents both play music, and Jacob started going with his mother to jam sessions and to her music lessons with Emily Spencer of Whitetop, Virginia.
-“I got interested in the fiddle when I was about ten or eleven,” Jacob says.
+His parents both played music, and Jacob started going with his mother to jam sessions and to her music lessons with Emily Spencer of Whitetop, Virginia.
+“I got interested in the fiddle when I was about ten or eleven,” Jacob said.
 “Then I got my first fiddle when I was twelve years old.”
 Emily Spencer was teaching Jacob’s mother to play clawhammer banjo, and Emily’s husband, Thornton Spencer, would record fiddle tunes for Jacob and his mother to take home.
-Jacob recalls, “Gradually, I started learning tunes.”
+Jacob recalled, “Gradually, I started learning tunes.”

-Jacob has made several recordings with the Zephyr Lightning Bolts, and he has won prizes at numerous fiddlers’ conventions, both with the band and individually.
-He plays some guitar, but “I mostly just stick to the fiddle,” he says.
+Jacob made several recordings with the Zephyr Lightning Bolts, and won prizes at numerous fiddlers’ conventions, both with the band and individually.
+He played some guitar, but “I mostly just stick to the fiddle,” he said.
 “I just took to it.”

 Jacob Bowen passed away on August 14, 2022.